-Perfect if you want to enjoy the city while taking a break from intense walking and getting around New York while still taking in the sights of its streets and skyline.
-Includes a one-hour cruise.
+Perfect if you want to enjoy the city while taking a break from intense walking and getting around New York while still contemplating the views of its streets and skyline.

-This two or three day pass for the New York sightseeing bus allows you to visit the most famous sights of New York such as Times Square, Central Park, the Empire State Building, Rockefeller Center, etc., following the guided commentary on board.
+This two or three-day pass for the New York sightseeing bus allows you to visit, following the guided commentary on board, the most famous sights of New York as Times Square, Central Park, the Empire State Building and Rockefeller Center, etc..
 The bus is from the famous Big Bus company and has two floors with an open roof to take all the pictures you want from the best angles.

-You can choose a Classic ticket for the Downtown and Uptown Manhattan tours or opt for a 2-day Premium pass with Brooklyn tour, Harlem tour, the panoramic night tour and a 1-hour Circle Line sightseeing cruise.
+You can choose a Classic ticket to make the tours of Downtown and Uptown Manhattan or opt for a 2-day Premium pass with Brooklyn tour, Harlem tour, the panoramic night tour and a free 1 hour Circle Line bike rental of 1 hour duration.

-Another possibility is to choose the 3-day deluxe pass with all the tours included, the night tour and the one-hour Circle Line sightseeing cruise.
+Another possibility is to choose the 3-day deluxe pass with all the tours included, the night tour and the bike rental option**.
 You have several different routes and passes to choose from so you can explore New York freely using the bus as transportation, hopping on and off at more than 30 stops throughout the city.

-This option also includes a 1-hour cruise on the Statue of Liberty Circle Line and nighttime sightseeing tour with a Premium or Deluxe pass.
+This option also includes a night sightseeing tour with a Premium or Deluxe pass.

-Why I like this option: This is the cheapest and most complete option to enjoy the New York sightseeing bus.
-You can hop on and off as many times as you want during the tour and you can also enjoy a cruise on the Hudson.
+Why I like this option: This is the cheapest and most complete option to enjoy the New York City sightseeing bus.
+You can hop on and off as many times as you want during the tour and you can also enjoy a bike ride.

 Downtown - Red Route

 The Red Route is two hours long and operates between 8AM and 5PM.
-This guided tour of downtown New York City can start at any of the 17 stops along this route.
-The tourist attractions linked by the Red Route are the main attractions you need to see in Manhattan:
+This guided tour of downtown New York City can start at any of the stops on this route.
+The tourist attractions that the Red Route connects are the main attractions you need to see in Manhattan: